dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 ![Firebase delete comment](https://cdn.auth0.com/blog/firebase-auth0/firebase-delete-doc.png)

-Now, any comments that are added to our database should be able to be deleted by their author in the front-end.
+Now, any comments that are added to our database should be able to be deleted by their author in the back end.

 ### Add Comments in Angular App